sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 many points as possible during the game.
 Every player plays for himself, there are no teams.
 The game is played with a “Swiss Jass” card set of 36 cards with four suits.

-The game is divided into 9 matches (Runden) with changing number of distributed cards per player (5,4,3,2,1,2,3,4,5), and for every match points are distributed.
+The game is divided into 9 matches with changing number of distributed cards per player (5,4,3,2,1,2,3,4,5), and for every match points are distributed.

 For the first match, every player gets 5 cards.